 Different kinds of musical ensembles serve real or mythical royal armies, parades, entertainment and religious rituals.
 Some are composed of percussion and wind instruments, other ones of string and percussion instruments.

 Given the rarity of the pre-Angkorian iconography, it is impossible to draw any conclusions as to the nature of the instrumental associations.
 However, the data in our possession offer some acoustic coherence.
 We know three reliefs of the 7th century for which we have been able to identify the instruments despite of their condition.
 Given this rarity, we present here them all three.

-The oldest orchestral representations are shown on two lintels dating back from the first quarter of the 7th century, in Sambor Prei Kuk, now exhibited at the National Museum of Cambodia.
+The oldest orchestral representations are shown on three lintels dating back from the first quarter of the 7th century, from Sambor Prei Kuk, now exhibited at the National Museum of Cambodia.
 Musicians and dancers evolve under an arcade.

 From L. to R.: